Zalafina/QKeyMapper/README.md

 23. v1.3.5(Build 20230806) -> The shortcut key for switching the mapping start and stop states can be customized through the KeySequenceEdit control.
 After clicking the KeySequenceEdit control with the mouse, press the desired shortcut key to set it.
 This custom shortcut key setting can save different values for each configuration.
 24. v1.3.6(Build 20231125) -> Added the feature to map gamepad buttons as original keys to keyboard keys.
 Select the keys starting with "Joy" from the original key list, and choose the keyboard key you want to trigger as the mapped key from the mapping key list.
 25. v1.3.6(Build 20231220) -> Added virtual gamepad functionality (implemented through ViGEmBus).
 Click "Install ViGEmBus", and once the green text "ViGEmBus Available" appears, check "Enable Virtual Gamepad".
 After that, you can map keyboard keys to virtual gamepad keys starting with "vJoy".
+26. v1.3.6(Build 20231223) -> Added the feature to control the virtual gamepad's left/right stick via the mouse (Mouse2Joystick).
+This can be used by adding "vJoy-Mouse2LS" or "vJoy-Mouse2RS" to the mapping table.
 ---------------
 ## Screenshot
 ![Screenshot](https://raw.githubusercontent.com/Zalafina/QKeyMapper/master/screenshot/QKeyMapper_screenshot_02.png)